Sumirmat97/react-superhero/README.md

 # React Superheroes

- An app to search for superheroes and save them by building a list learnt from Coding Ninja's Boot Camp on How to Build a SuperMan App.
+ An app to search for superheroes by building a list as learnt from Coding Ninja's Boot Camp on How to Build a SuperMan App.

 ### `npm start`